MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/errors.md

 ### EM1034: Extension method `M` is not generated inside a category because they cannot be created on primitive type `T`.
 A normal, static method was generated.

 This is a **warning** that an extension method on a primivite type (e.g. `System.Int32`) was found.
-In ObjC it is not possible to create categories on primitive type.
+In Objective-C it is not possible to create categories on primitive type.
 Instead the generator will be produce a normal, static method.

 <a name="EM1040" />